Panduza/pza-emu-hanmatek-hm310t/README.md

 # Limitation

-The Voltage send by the Client (client.py) must be in the range 0 2.55.

-The Amperage send by the Client (client.py) must be in the range 0 0.255.

 The State send by the Client (client.py) must be True otherwise (False or something else) the Pico crashes.